Contact:

 Ready-mix concrete – also transport concrete – is the backbone of modern structures: from the foundation through slabs and shear walls to infrastructure projects.
 Its production quality, composition, and processing determine load-bearing capacity, durability, and deconstructability.
 Considering the entire life cycle of a structure, ready-mix concrete therefore plays a central role both in construction execution and in concrete demolition and special demolition.
 Especially in selective deconstruction, interior demolition and cutting work, it is crucial to understand the properties of the in-place concrete in order to use appropriate methods and tools – such as concrete pulverizers or rock and concrete splitters from Darda GmbH – properly, safely, and efficiently.
+In addition to structural and process requirements, sustainability goals and documentation duties increasingly shape planning, with method choices influencing material separation quality, recyclability, and the environmental footprint.

-Definition: What is meant by ready-mix concrete
+Definition: What is meant by ready-mix concrete?

 Ready-mix concrete is a factory-produced, quality-controlled concrete delivered to the construction site in a fresh state by mixer trucks.
 It consists of cement (binder), aggregate (sand, gravel, or crushed stone), water and, if applicable, admixtures (for example plasticizers, retarders, air-entraining agents) as well as additions (e.g., fly ash, silica fume).
 The mix design is tailored to the required strength and exposure class, the desired consistency, and the specified durability.
 In structures, ready-mix concrete frequently appears as reinforced concrete (with reinforcement) or prestressed concrete.
+Manufacturing takes place under factory production control and according to the applicable standards and test specifications to ensure reproducible properties and traceability.

 Composition, production, and properties of ready-mix concrete